cahaseler/EMPACT/README.md

 ## Project Status

-EMPACT is currently in active development.
-We have established a proof-of-concept framework and are working on expanding functionality.
-For the latest updates and roadmap, visit our [Project Status](https://github.com/empact/EMPACT/wiki/Project-Status) page.
+EMPACT is currently beginning active development, and is not yet in a usable state.
+For the latest updates and roadmap, visit our [Project Status](Project-Status) page.

 ## Contributing